menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

 This section shows you how to perform specific actions in Micetro associated with maintaining your DHCP scopes, such as creating and modifying reservations, setting scope options, and working with split scopes.

 .. note::
-  For informatin about how to create scopes, see :ref:`networks`.
+  For information about how to create scopes, refer to :ref:`networks`.

 Managing DHCP Pools
 --------------------